 It comes down to how Ruby handles copy semantics: with a bare type argument like Num, passing it into a function copies the argument into the scope of the function.
 With a more complicated type such as a user defined class or a list, passing it into a function copies a reference of the argument into the scope of the function.
 Ruby handles this implicitly, trying to do the right thing without much programmer intervention.
 Unfortunately, this level of implicit-ness often leads to hard-to-spot bugs.
 I may love Ruby, but this is a glaring and fatal flaw with the language.

-Perl6 takes a note from the Book of Rust and implements a trait which allows the programmer to annotate whether a type implements copy semantics or move semantics.
-By default, all types in Perl6 implement some form of immutable move semantics – passing a class like UhOh into a function will not work, as neither value nor UhOh are rw, and thus this bug is negated entirely.
+Raku takes a note from the Book of Rust and implements a trait which allows the programmer to annotate whether a type implements copy semantics or move semantics.
+By default, all types in Raku implement some form of immutable move semantics – passing a class like UhOh into a function will not work, as neither value nor UhOh are rw, and thus this bug is negated entirely.
 To achieve the reference passing behavior exhibited above, one must explicitly implement the is rw trait, saying that every instance of that class is readable and writable.

 Nothing will explain this better than a code example, so without further ado: